-Electronic certificate application files containing personal data are archived for at least seven years after certificate generation and as long as necessary for the purposes of providing proof of certification in legal proceedings, in accordance with applicable law.
+Electronic certificate application files containing personal data are archived for at least seven years after certificate expiration and as long as necessary for the purposes of providing proof of certification in legal proceedings, in accordance with applicable law.
 The personal identity information can be used as authentication data in the event of a request for revocation or information.

-Application logs related to the life cycle of certificates and including personal data are archived at least seven years after their generation and as long as necessary for the purposes of providing proof of certification in legal procedures, in accordance with applicable law.
+Application logs related to the life cycle of certificates and including personal data are archived at least seven years after the expiration of the associated certificates and as long as necessary for the purposes of providing proof of certification in legal procedures, in accordance with applicable law.